n1ch0la5/devbox/README.md

 * Restart nginx by doing `sudo /etc/init.d/nginx restart`
 * Start ngrok service with: `ngrok :80`

+## Postgresql

+Postgresql service is not running automatically on boot by default.
+You can run it manually by doing `sudo /etc/init.d/postgresql start`.
+You can disable mysql service if it's not in use, to save up some server resources.

 ## Troubleshoot

 * If you use Windows as host OS, disable NFS since it's not supported: edit `Vagrantfile` and set `nfs => false`.
 On OSX NFS gives much better shared folders performance.